marlin-codes/marlin-codes.github.io/_pages/about.md

 ## About

 **Background**.
-I am currently a Postdoc of [Graph and Geometric Learning Lab](https://graph-and-geometric-learning.github.io/) led by [Prof. Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) at Yale University.
+I am currently a Postdoc at Yale University, working with [Prof. Rex Ying](https://www.cs.yale.edu/homes/ying-rex/).
 Prior to that, I obtained my Ph.D. from The Chinese University of Hong Kong, supervised by [Prof. Irwin King](https://scholar.google.com/citations?user=MXvC7tkAAAAJ&hl=en).

 **Research Interests**.
 My research is primarily focused on exploring the connection and alignment between the **learning space**, especially the hyperbolic space, and **the underlying geometries, structures and patterns** in different types of data.